dannsam/xenko-docs/manual/graphics/effects-and-shaders/shading-language/composition.md

 This is error-prone, since `CompositionClassC` expects `BaseClass` to be available in the root context.

 You can also create an array of compositions the same way you use an array of values.
-Since there is no way to know beforehand the number of compositions, you should iterate using a `foreach` statement.
+Since there's no way to know the number of compositions beforehand, you should iterate using a `foreach` statement.

 **Code:** Array of compositions